jim-schwoebel/allie/training/readme.md

 You then will be asked a few questions regarding the training process (in terms of data type, number of classes, and the name of the model).
 Note that --> indicates typed responses.

+### regression model example
+For regression model training, you need to insert a .CSV file for training.
+You can then specify the target classes here from the spreadsheet and the models will then be trained with the specified model trainers.

+### classification model example
+You can take in any list of files in folders for classification problems.

 ```
 what problem are you solving?
 (1-audio, 2-text, 3-image, 4-video, 5-csv)
 --> 1